huangfeng/docs/data/api/ui.accordion_onaftercollapse_event.md

 @params:

-- id	string, number	ID of an item that has just been collapsed
+- id	id	ID of an item that has just been collapsed
 @example:

 some.attachEvent("onAfterCollapse", function(id){